Filters

 Kettlebells for your full-body workout

-What are kettlebells?
+What are Kettlebells?

-Kettlebell weight: 8 to 48 kg
+Kettlebell Weight: 8 to 48 kg

-Kettlebell exercises for beginners
+Kettlebell Exercises for Beginners

-Kettlebell exercises that have a consistent movement sequence are ideal for beginners.
-Particular attention should be paid to the execution of swinging exercises.
-One example is the so-called "kettlebell swing."
+For training beginners, kettlebell exercises with a consistent movement pattern are suitable.
+Special attention should be paid to the execution of swinging exercises.
+An example is the so-called "Kettlebell Swing."
 In this exercise, the kettlebell is swung backward between the legs and then pushed forward again.
-This exercise primarily targets the glutes and leg muscles.
-In addition, many other muscles are engaged through the swinging motion.
-The "goblet squat," in which the kettlebell is held in front of the chest and squats are performed, is also well-suited for beginners.
-This exercise is also particularly good for the leg and glute muscles.
+This exercise primarily targets the gluteal and leg muscles.
+In addition, many other muscles are engaged by the exercise execution, the swinging.
+The "Goblet Squat," where the kettlebell is held in front of the chest and squats are performed, is also well suited for training beginners.
+This exercise is also particularly good for leg and gluteal muscles.

-Advanced users can make their workouts more challenging by increasing the complexity of the exercises.
-It's not just the increase in training weight that matters; the difficulty of the exercise is much more crucial.
-The " Clean and Press ," for example, is a demanding exercise that engages the shoulders, arms, abdominal muscles, and back.
-The starting position is with the kettlebell on the floor.
-The exerciser squats slightly and picks up the kettlebell with one hand.
-The kettlebell is then lifted from the floor to the shoulder.
-From this position, the kettlebell is then pushed over the head.
-This exercise can be performed as often as desired, depending on your training plan and goals.
-The " Turkish Get-Up " is also an advanced exercise.
-The entire body is engaged during the exercise.
-While this exercise demands a high level of stabilization of the smaller muscles such as the shoulders and torso, the larger muscles are also effectively trained.
-In addition to good coordination, the Turkish Get-Up also requires a high level of mobility in the joints, shoulders, and hips.
-The Turkish Get Up involves standing up from a lying position while holding a kettlebell overhead.
+Advanced users can make the training more challenging as desired by increasing the complexity of the exercises.
+Not only the increase in training weight plays a role, but the difficulty level of the exercise is much more decisive.
+The "Clean and Press," for example, is a demanding exercise that targets the shoulders, arms, abdominal muscles, and back.
+In the starting position, the kettlebell is on the floor.
+The trainee squats slightly and picks up the kettlebell with one hand.
+From the floor, the kettlebell is then lifted to the shoulder.
+From this position, the kettlebell is then pressed overhead.
+This execution is performed as often as desired, depending on the training plan and training goal.
+The "Turkish Get Up" is also an advanced exercise.
+During the exercise execution, the entire body is engaged.
+While this exercise demands a high level of stabilization from smaller muscles like the shoulders and core, the large muscles are also effectively trained.
+In addition to good coordination, the Turkish Get Up also requires high mobility in the joints, shoulders, and hips.
+The Turkish Get Up involves getting up from a lying position while holding a kettlebell overhead.

-Training with kettlebells - the advantages
+Kettlebell Training - the Benefits

-Flexible workout routine with the kettlebell
+Flexible Workout Routine with the Kettlebell

-Buying kettle bells – what should you look out for?
+Buying Kettlebells - What should you look out for?